mindsdb/mindsdb-docs-old/mindsdb-docs/docs/scout/Introduction.md

 ## Overview of MindsDB Scout

-The MindsDB Scout interface is divided into 4 sections.
+The MindsDB Scout interface is divided into 4 dashboards.

 * [Connection](/scout/Connection)
 * [Datasources](/scout/Datasources)